-How Forensic Accountants, Custody Studies and Appraisers Can Add to the Costs of Your Divorce
+How Forensic Accountants, Custody Studies, and Appraisers Can Add to the Costs of Your Divorce

-In addition to attorney fees, the cost of a divorce can also includes the cost of hiring experts such as forensic accountants, custody studies and appraisers.
+In addition to attorney fees, the cost of a divorce can also include the cost of hiring experts such as forensic accountants, custody studies, and appraisers.
 These experts are hired to provide information to the court that is relevant to the case.
 The cost of these experts can vary greatly depending on the complexity of the case and the amount of information that needs to be provided.

 How the Divorce Process Can Be Made Less Costly

 There are ways to reduce the cost of your divorce.
-One way to do this is to attempt to settle the case without having to go through the discovery process.
+One way to do this is to attempt to settle the case without going through the discovery process.
 This can reduce the amount of time and money that is spent on the case.
 Additionally, it is important to be prepared before going to court.
 The side that is better prepared usually ends up better off in the end.